-Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the Diocese are described in Note 2 to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during 2021.
+The adoption of these standards had no significant impact on the financial statements.
+The application of existing policies was not changed.
 We noted no transactions entered into by the Diocese during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.